dimed3v/Project1-ELK/README.md

 - Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
 The roles file is the playbook and you copy it to..
 Where do you copy it?_
+The roles file is the file where you can find the playbook and it can be copied to /etc/ansible/roles/install-elk.yml.

-Which file do you update to make Ansible run the playbook on a specific machine?
+The file you uppdate to make Ansible run the playbook on a specific machine is the hosts file.

- You update the hosts file to make the ansible run the playbook.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-You can specify which machine you want the elk server on by running the proper command within the hosts text file followed by using the IP address, i.e:

 You can also specify the machine to install the elk server on filebeat/metricbeat by installing filebeat/metricbeat configuration file and adjusting the host to the destination IP address.
 These configuration files can be found by following this path /etc/ansible/filebeat-config.yml or /etc/ansible/metricbeat-config.yml.